AndrejaCH/kickstarter-analysis/README.md

 <img src="graphics/Subcategory_Outcomes.png" width="40%" height="40%">  <img src="graphics/TheaterSubcategories_Outcomes.png" width="40%" height="40%">
 </p>

 This chart has set an additional filter *parent category*.
-With this **filter**, we can **drill-down** information that we are interested in.
+With this **filter**, we can **drill-down** to the information that we are interested in.
 We can see how plays are performing against other campaigns in the same category.
 This is very helpful when we want to focus on specific fields – plays in this case.

 :bulb: ```This is another good news for playwriter Louise.
 So far, data analysis tells that Louise is in good standing, since theater plays have positive outcomes compare to other campaigns.
 Yet, there are some other statistical approaches that can reveal additional information.```